elabftw/elabdoc/doc/user-guide.rst

 8. Toggle lock
 ^^^^^^^^^^^^^^
 The lock icon allows you to lock the entry to prevent further editing.
-If you lock it yourself, you can later unlock it, but if it is locked by an admin, a user won't be able to unlock it.
+If you lock it yourself, you can later unlock it, but if it is locked by an admin, a User won't be able to unlock it.

 9. Ellipsis menu
 ^^^^^^^^^^^^^^^^